ifnesi/cfk_demo/README.md

 # Stopping the demo

-To automatically stop the demo, please run `demo_stop.sh`.
+To automatically stop the demo, please run `./demo_stop.sh`.

 In case the stop script fails, see below the steps to be followed:
 ```